QualiTorque/qualitorque.github.io/docs/getting-started/The Torque Terminology.md

 ---

 Before you start on your Torque journey, please take a moment to familiarize yourself with the following key concepts:
-* **Blueprint** - An offline plan (template) of an environment, defining the applications, cloud infrastructure, networking and policies that make up the environment.
+* **Blueprint** - An offline plan (template) of an environment that defines the applications, cloud infrastructure, networking and policies that make up the environment.
 Blueprints are defined in source-controlled YAML files and contain *grains*.
 Each grain represents a specific workload (for example, a Terraform module or a Helm chart).
 The blueprint defines the orchestration between the grains (order, dependency, etc.), and deploys a whole environment, from infrastructure to application.

 * **Environment** - An environment is a live instance of a blueprint.
 It contains the cloud infrastructure and application(s) that were deployed from the blueprint.